hackathon-nstech/database-nsdocs-consumption-module/docs/architecture/sequence-diagrams/update-flow.md

 *   `{PreviousBaseKey}`: Represents the aggregation key for the document's state *before* the update.
 *   `{NewBaseKey}`: Represents the aggregation key for the document's state *after* the update.
-*   *(Review Needed)*: Indicates the logic for the `total` counter during updates needs confirmation based on business rules.
+*   Note: The total counter is decremented for the old state and incremented for the new state during updates, tracking state transitions accurately.